hyphanet/website/content/pages/about.md

 Matthew Toseland

-: Matthew has been working on Freenet since before the 0.5 release.
+: Matthew has been working on Hyphanet since before the 0.5 release.
 His work and that of others has resulted in dramatic improvements to the performance and stability of the network.

 Oskar Sandberg

-: Oskar was also one of the earliest contributors to the Freenet Project, and has made some important theoretical breakthroughs that lead to the beginning of Freenet 0.7, see the papers page.
+: Oskar was also one of the earliest contributors to the Hyphanet Project, and has made some important theoretical breakthroughs that lead to the beginning of Hyphanet 0.7, see the papers page.

 Michael Rogers